SilentGlasses/SilentGlasses/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

-Welcome to my home on GitHub, I am a techy person with background in Architecture and Construction, as well as General IT including System Adminsistration, Observability and IT Risk.
+Welcome to my home on GitHub, I am a techy person with background in Architecture and Construction, as well as General IT including System Administration, Observability and IT Risk.

 I like to learn about everything I can get my hands on.
 A jack of all, master of none kinda guy.